Khloe Kardashian Refusing To Acknowledge Rob, Blac Chyna Drama: ‘KUWTK’ Feud Erupts? [Rumor]

 Khloe, who was very much against Rob’s romance with the former stripper, as seen on Keeping Up With the Kardashians, has vowed to stay out of the feud that has now erupted between the new parents to baby Dream.

-Chyna caused headlines over the weekend after she found herself being exposed to dozens of screenshots, allegedly taken from her phone, by a hacker who claims the socialite never truly loved Rob Kardashian.
+Chyna caused headlines over the weekend after she found herself being exposed with dozens of screenshots, allegedly taken from her phone, by a hacker who claims the socialite never truly loved Rob Kardashian.

-Other screenshots from the conversations Blac supposedly had with her best friends went on to stress how Chyna may physically abuse the TV star if he was to continue behaving like a “fat” and “lazy” fiance, prompting fans to react in a harsh manner via social media.
+Other screenshots from the conversations she supposedly had with her best friends went on to stress how Chyna may physically abuse the TV star if he continued behaving like a “fat” and “lazy” fiance, prompting fans to react in a harsh manner via social media.

 And while many have come to Rob’s defense, Khloe Kardashian and the rest of the family are keeping their distance for as long as they can, having warned the sock designer that getting with Blac was a bad idea from the beginning, but he didn’t want to listen.

 Khloe is alleged to have told friends that she, along with Kim and Kanye West, have their own problems to sort out.
-From the Paris robbery incident to mental breakdowns and the birth of Tristan Thompson’s baby from a previous relationship, the Khloe and the rest of the family are far from concerned about Rob’s issues right now.
+From the Paris robbery incident to mental breakdowns and the birth of Tristan Thompson’s baby from a previous relationship, Khloe and the rest of the family are far from concerned about Rob’s issues right now.

 Hollywood Life continues by adding that, while Rob would like his family to show him all of their support, Khloe Kardashian, in particular, is doing the exact opposite.
-She shares a strong bond with the reality star but she can’t put herself in a position to help someone when they never wanted to take her advice from the start, evidently telling her brother to learn the hard way.
+She shares a strong bond with the reality star, but she can’t put herself in a position to help someone when they never wanted to take her advice from the start, evidently telling her brother to learn the hard way.

 “Khloe Kardashian loves her little brother but she’s not coming to his rescue when it comes to [Blac] Chyna.
 Oh no, KoKo’s not getting involved,” a source tells the outlet.